RepairPluginDocs

 Available events

-RepairPlugin sends these events during the booking process:
+RepairPlugin pushes these events to the dataLayer during the booking process:

 Event nameWhen it fires

-selected_locationCustomer selects a location (only if location-based pricing is on)
+selected_locationCustomer selects a location (only fires when location-based pricing is on)

 selected_typeCustomer selects a device type (Smartphone, Tablet, etc.)